-- Modernization of existing facilities in order to comply with environmental concerns, sustainability initiatives, and universal access requirements. - Alteration of courtesy dock components necessary to accommodate lake fluctuations and provide appropriate, safe, and universal loading and unloading.
-Concrete structure redesign may be required.
+Modernization of existing facilities in order to comply with environmental concerns, sustainability initiatives, and universal access requirements.

+- Alteration of courtesy dock components necessary to accommodate lake fluctuations and provide appropriate, safe, and universal loading and unloading.
+Concrete structure redesign may be required. - Consideration of alternative recreation opportunities such as increased picnicking, trail, fishing, disc golf, etc.